composewell/streamly/design/optimization-guidelines.md

 functions (e.g. map) and then a stream elimination operation or a fold operation.

-The default or most common stream representation used in streamly is `StreamD` which is a direct style stream representation.
+The default or most common stream representation used in streamly is `StreamD` which is a direct style (compare with CPS representation `StreamK`) stream representation.
 All the direct style operations in a loop "fuse" together to form a tight machine loop eliminating any intermediate constructors, therefore, reducing allocations and cpu cost.
-This elimination of intermediate constructors in a loop is known as stream fusion.
+This elimination of intermediate constructors in a stream loop is known as stream fusion.

+## Writing high performance code using streamly

+This section outlines guidelines for writing code using the available combinators.
+The guidelines for writing new combinators are provided in the following section.

+Note that there is no absolute benchmark for performance, most of the time even without following the guidelines you may get excellent performance for the task at hand.
+Two important points to keep in mind before you optimize:

+* See if you actually need more performance
+* See if the code you are optimizing is in fast path

+### Stream Fusion

+When your performance requirements are stringent you may want to care about not breaking stream fusion unnecessarily.
+Certain operations do not fuse and act as a barrier to stream fusion.
+If these operations are part of a loop, the loop won't fuse completely.
+In some cases these may be necessary but in others it may be possible to replace these with better fusing operations.
+These operations include:

+* Avoid unnecessary use of stream append operations in code that should fuse.
+Append operations in general force CPS style breaking stream fusion.
+Some direct style append operations can fuse but they won't scale for more than a few appends.
+* Avoid unnecessary use of the stream monad if fusion is important.
+You may use functor or applicative though.
+* Concurrent stream operations cannot fuse
+* Operations involving exception primitives like catch/throw/mask on elements of the stream cannot fuse.
+* Stream loops involving FFI calls on the elements of the stream

+The haddock documentation includes a note when an operation cannot fuse.

+### Unfolds

+* Use unfolds especially when higher order operations are involved.
+For example, `concatUnfold` can fuse completely whereas `concatMap` would not fuse.
+* Use `outerProduct` in `Unfold` module instead of using the monad instance of streams to fuse nested loops where performance matters.
+See the unfold benchmarks for an example. `outerProduct` can give you C like nested loop performance.

+### Inlining

+To make sure fusion can occur INLINE any operations that are part of a stream loop but factored out as separate functions.

+### Strictness

+Keep the fold and scan accumulators strict.
+You could also consider using mutable state in a fold accumulator if the state is large.
+A large immutable structure as an accumulator may cause optimization issues.
+See the `WordCount` example for an example of this case.

-## General
+## Writing streamly combinators

-To enable stream fusion in direct stream all the operations that are part of a loop must be inlined:
+To enable stream fusion in a direct style stream all the operations that are part of a loop must be inlined:

 * Use an explicit INLINE pragma on any combinator that could be part of a loop to ensure they will be inlined.